MicrosoftDocs/architecture-center/docs/framework/resiliency/chaos-engineering.md

 # Chaos engineering

 Chaos engineering is a methodology that helps developers attain consistent reliability by hardening services against failures in production.
+Another way to think about chaos engineering is that it's about embracing the inherent chaos in complex systems and, through experimentation, growing confidence in your solution's ability to handle it.

 A common way to introduce chaos is to deliberately inject faults that cause system components to fail.
 The goal is to observe, monitor, respond to, and improve your system's reliability under adverse circumstances.
 For example, taking dependencies offline (stopping API apps, shutting down VMs, etc.), restricting access (enabling firewall rules, changing connection strings, etc.), or forcing failover (database level, Front Door, etc.), is a good way to validate that the application is able to handle faults gracefully.

 It's difficult to simulate the characteristics of a service's behavior at scale outside a production environment.
 The transient nature of cloud platforms can exacerbate this difficulty.
 Architecting your service to expect failure is a core approach to creating a modern service.
 Chaos engineering embraces the uncertainty of the production environment and strives to anticipate rare, unpredictable, and disruptive outcomes, so that you can minimize any potential impact on your customers.